dornerworks/xzd_baremetal/lwip_guest.md

 The `xzd_bare.img` file is referenced by the `bare_enet.cfg` configuration file.

 ### Building lwip.elf
-These instructions assumes that Xilinx SDK and petalinux have been installed on a Linux host machine.
+These instructions assume that Xilinx SDK 2015.4 and petalinux-2015.4 have been installed on a Linux host machine.

+0. `source /opt/Xilinx/SDK/2015.4/settings64.sh`
 1. Start Xilinx SDK, `$ xsdk`
 2. File -> New -> Application Project (`Alt+Shift+n`)
 	1. `Project name:`, enter `lwip`